TaskBookly/app/README.md

 5. Follow the installation instructions

 # 📦 Acknowledgements
-TaskBookly could not have been made without these awesome packages:
+TaskBookly would not be where it is without the help of these awesome packages and people:

 ## Technologies